-Explore the best trails near Naselle with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Naselle with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Camped at Sand Spit Camp .
 Came from Nacotta via Kayak, still over an hour paddle.
 Really nice camp site , number 3.
 No fresh water nearby , so bring plenty.
 Nice wide open field next to camp with lots of geese and a huge Bull Elk.
 Hiked to Saw Log camp to check it out.
 Trail is excellent.
 Love the Island.
 Finally meant park rangers on trail.
 Gave history and lots of hints on where to go.
 Will be back